 -g flag to install the package globally and have its executable available everywhere.
 This may require installing with

 sudo, depending on your setup (not needed when using

 Run from your local repository's directory:

 stackbit dev -d <path-to-dir>

-Click the link shown in the output - this will redirect you straight to the Stackbit editor showing your local site.
+http://localhost:8090/_stackbit in your browser.
+This will redirect you straight to the Stackbit editor showing your local site.
 You can bookmark this URL if you want.

 You can now highlight elements, make content changes that will get reflected in your local files, or make code changes locally and see them reflected immediately.
 That's all there is to it!

 If something's wrong, jump to troubleshooting below.